-- Ghost in the Shell Stand Alone Complex; the nature of a Stand Alone Complex permits like-minded individuals to independently function as an autonomous collective (each individual essentially mimics the rest of the collective, leaving it without a real leader), as was the case with the Laughing Man and the Individual Eleven.
+- Ghost in the Shell: Stand Alone Complex; the nature of a Stand Alone Complex permits like-minded individuals to independently function as an autonomous collective (each individual essentially mimics the rest of the collective, leaving it without a real leader), as was the case with the Laughing Mannote and the Individual Eleven.

 - Magical Girl Lyrical Nanoha A's has the masked Mysterious Protector, who is revealed to be the Lieze sisters using a disguise spell.

 - In Bakuman。, in a similar example to that of Fujiko Fujio up ahead, the Ashirogi Muto moniker is shared between Mashiro and Akito; in this case, the idea is to avoid comments from envious people at their school like it happened late in junior high.

 - Subverted with Pain from Naruto, who is actually one man called Nagato who controls six bodies at the same time.

 - Mirai Nikki has a Battle Couple who are together known as the ''7th Diary Owner".

 - The Marvel Comics character The Scourge of the Underworld was an entire conspiracy collectively posing as a single vigilante killer.

 - Scrier, a player in the Spider-Man Clone Saga turned out to be played by an entire mystical cult.